department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/addresses.md

 #### Single address layout

-Here is the content structure for asking a user for a single address:
+Here is the content structure for asking a user for an address:

-* Checkbox for military address (if applicable)
-* Additional info component (if applicable)
-* Country select box
-* Street address text input
-* Street address line 2 text input
-* Street address line 3 text input (if applicable)
-* City text input
-* State/Province/Region select box
-* Postal code text input

-#### Multiple addresses layout

-Here is the content structure for asking a user for multiple addresses:

 * Header - Mailing or Home Address
 * Relevant information regarding this form and the user’s address (if applicable)